Viewing the Profile

 Once unlocked, you can modify all the elements of your user profile.

-Be sure to click Update to save any changes to your profile.
+Be sure to click Save to save any changes to your profile.

 Using external authentication

 Personal settings include your Artifactory API Key, password and email address.